the-artinet-project/mcp/README.md

-# Artinet MCP
+# artinet-mcp

-A collection of [Model Context Protocol (MCP)](https://modelcontextprotocol.io) servers for the Artinet ecosystem.
+A collection of [Model Context Protocol (MCP)](https://modelcontextprotocol.io) servers for the artinet ecosystem.
 These tools enable AI assistants to safely interact with system resources through standardized MCP interfaces.

 ## Available Servers